Jenna Haze: Appearances

 In the 2007 mainstream comedy film, Superbad, Haze made a short appearance in the role of Vagtastic Voyage Girl #2.
 Haze made a short appearance in the 2009 action/thriller film Crank: High Voltage as a porn star on strike.

 Published in 2007, Haze was among the adult stars featured in the erotic photography book Naked Ambition: An R-Rated Look at an X-Rated Industry.
 The special edition of the book included a fine art photograph of Haze signed by the photographer Michael Grecco.

 Shortly after announcing her retirement in 2012, Haze appeared in the March edition of the men's magazine FHM in a layout with former Gossip Girl star Taylor Momsen, and shortly thereafter had a cameo in Momsen's band The Pretty Reckless' music video for the song "My Medicine".
 She then appeared onstage with the band at their March 13 Los Angeles House Of Blues performance and gave Momsen an impromptu lap dance.

 Awards

 Personal life

 According to her social media pages, Haze returned to school and majored in psychology.

-In 2012 and 2013, Haze was romantically involved with heavy metal singer Greg Puciato.
+In 2012 and 2013, Haze was romantically involved with heavy metal singer Greg Puciato of the band the Dillinger Escape Plan.